masc-ucsc/docs/docs/pyrope/12-lnast.md

 ## Tuples

-Tuples are "ordered" sequences that can be named.
+Tuples are sequences of fields that can be named.
+Unnamed (positional) fields are ordered; named fields are unordered and accessed by name only (tools may canonicalize named fields alphabetically, but that is a convention, not a requirement).
 There are LNAST tuple specific nodes (`tup_add`, `tup_set`, `tup_get`, `tup_concat`) but in many cases the direct LNAST operations can handle tuples directly.